Psychiatric Nurse Practitioner

-Position Overview: Responsible for the care and needs of patients in a psychiatric unit.
+Position Overview: The Psychiatric Nurse Practitioner is responsible for the care and needs of patients in a psychiatric unit.
 The Psychiatric Nurse Practitioners may do the same things a psychiatrist does, including diagnosing mental illness and prescribing medication.
-May also act as a therapist, helping patients with depression, anxiety and suicidal individuals, and other conditions that can be remedied with counseling.
+They may also act as a therapist, helping patients with depression, anxiety and suicidal individuals, and other conditions that can be remedied with counseling.

-* Collects data from multiple sources using assessment techniques that are appropriate to the patient’s language, culture, and development state, including screening evaluations, psychiatric rating scles, genograms and other standardized instruments.
+- Collects data from multiple sources using assessment techniques that are appropriate to the patient’s language, culture, and developmental state, including screening evaluations, psychiatric rating scales, genograms and other standardized instruments

-* Nurse Practitioner/Patient Relationship: Demonstrates the personal, collegial, and collaborative approach that enhances the psychiatric-mental health nurse practitioner’s effectiveness of patient care.
+- Psychiatric Nurse Practitioner/Patient Relationship: Demonstrates the personal, collegial, and collaborative approach that enhances the psychiatric nurse practitioner’s effectiveness of patient care